PrateekJha07/TaskCV/README.md

 # Pre-Requisites:

-1.Python installed with these libraries
+1.Python installed with these libraries:
     a.bs4
     b.nltk
     c.pdfminer
+2. PDF file

 # Run the program: